Combining Vitamin C with Red Light Therapy for Enhanced Benefits

 Red Light Therapy in Conjunction With Vitamin C

 Red light therapy triggers biological change at the cellular level to increase collagen production and elevate your body’s natural healing capacity.
-Coupled with the additional collagen stimulation and free radical suppression activated by Vitamin C, your body is receiving signals to heal and restore itself from multiple directions.
-Red light therapy and topical Vitamin C complement each other perfectly as a recipe for anti-aging, rejuvenating, and healing.What Should You Look For in a Topical Vitamin C Product?
+Coupled with the additional collagen stimulation and free radical suppression activated by Vitamin C, your body receives signals to heal and restore itself from multiple directions.
+Red light therapy and topical Vitamin C complement each other perfectly as a recipe for anti-aging, rejuvenating, and healing, especially when using one of the best red light therapy devices.

-Packaging is another factor to consider.
-Because Vitamin C can degrade when exposed to air, light, and heat, products packaged in air-tight, dark glass containers will have a longer shelf life and retain their maximum potency the longest.
+Typically, liquid serums are more efficiently absorbed by your skin.
+Potency is also a variable; a serum with a 20 percent potency level is about the highest available.
+Packaging is another factor.
+Because Vitamin C can degrade when exposed to air, light, and heat, products packaged in air-tight, dark glass containers will retain their maximum potency the longest.

 When Should You Use Topical Vitamin C Products With Red Light Therapy?